-CBD Research: An Insight Into the Top Studies and Trials
+CBD Research: An Insight Into the Newest Studies and Trials

 Why has this substance become so popular?
 Because there are so many CBD benefits – it’s hard to even count them all!
-It has been used for centuries as natural medicine.
+Moreover, it has been used for centuries as natural medicine.

 When CBD enters the bloodstream, it targets endocannabinoid receptors located in the brain.
 This is why it offers so many neurological benefits!
 These receptors are located throughout the body as well, giving it an even larger reach.

-The connection between CBD and neurological benefits are huge, and researchers have only just begun discovering them.
+The connection between CBD and neurological benefits is huge, and researchers have only just begun discovering them.

-- This CBD research article shares a compilation of information about recent findings related to neurological benefits.
+- A comprehensive study shares a compilation of information about recent findings related to neurological benefits.
 It includes benefits for Parkinson’s disease, multiple sclerosis, neuropathic pain, epilepsy, mood disorders (such as schizophrenia), anxiety, depression, addiction, and even more.

-Hemp oil for pain is one of the top symptoms that CBD is used for.
-It works for chronic pain, targeted pain, various types of arthritis pain, multiple sclerosis, even menstrual cramps!
+Hemp oil is often used to reduce the symptoms of pain.
+CBD research studies confirm CBD works for chronic pain, targeted pain, various types of arthritis pain, multiple sclerosis, and even menstrual cramps!

 The following studies analyze how cannabidiol targets pain:

-- Cannabinol reduces inflammation and pain-related symptoms in a rat model of arthritis.
+- Cannabinol reduced inflammation and pain-related symptoms in a rat model of arthritis.

 - Cannabinoids suppress inflammatory and neuropathic pain by targeting α3 receptors.